KeithR26/Intermatic-PE653/README.md

 * The code is not allowing me set the thermostats for the pool or spa.
 It reads them if I set them with the remote, but nothing I have done allows me to change the settings.
 I have not been able to crack this one.

 * I am stil having some issues with the switches setting their state correctly in some cases.
 I can see that the events are firing but sometimes the switch in the mobile UI does not change even though the device does respond to the commands.

+Disclaimers:
+* This code should be considered experimental.
+It has only been tested by me and only for limited applications.
+* If you have a working device type now, be very sure you save a backup copy of that code so you can easily backtrack if needed.
+* This code was tested against Intermatic PR653 v3.4, and may not work appropriately against other firmware versions (even though I am hopefull it will work on prior firmware versions as well).